hideyukiinada/transfer-learning/readme.md

 ```

 ## 3.5.
-Front propagation
+Forward propagation
-It may not be clear from the overview of the steps but what retrain.py does is clever in terms of front propagation.
+It may not be clear from the overview of the steps but what retrain.py does is clever in terms of forward propagation.
-It splits front propagation to two phases:
+It splits forward propagation to two phases:

 The first part is to calculate the bottleneck layer values of each image.
 Unless you are using data augmentation, this is done only once for the script execution in a function run_bottleneck_on_image().
 The values are cached on the file system.